ktont/curlas/README.md

         ....
 ```

-Or save it as a module, put into your spider project.
+Or save the module into your spider project.

 ```bash
 cat <<"EOF" | curlas --js  > ./_getList.js